 Bath has a wide range of restaurants, but if you’re only here for a day, you’d be better picking up a picnic and eating outside.
 There’s a Waitrose right near Pultney Bridge, stop in and stock up and eat beside the river in Parade Garden.

-We discovered the best coffee of our trip so far at Colonna & Small’s Espresso Rooms in Princes Street.
+We discovered the best coffee we’ve had in the UK at Colonna & Small’s Espresso Rooms in Princes Street.
 The coffee was made well and with love, and the decor in the two small rooms upstairs was pleasant.
 If you’re after a cream tea, you could try the Sally Lunn’s tearoom, which is located in the oldest house in Bath, and sells the famous Sally Lunn bun.

 Throughout Britain, you can get a two-for-one deal on certain attractions if you travel there by train.
 You need to fill in an online form, print out a voucher, and show the voucher and the train ticket when you’re buying your tickets at the attraction.
 Some of the things you can do in Bath on this offer include: Thermae Bath Spa, Bath Abbey, the museums of Bath at Work, East Asian Art, Post, and Fashion, as well as discounts on meals at several restaurants and coffee houses.
 Check out the Visit Bath website for a full list of attractions.

 Bath is a great place for a visit during a stay in the UK.
 Whether you stay for a day or a year, you’re sure to have a great time!

 This post was first published in 2010, but prices have been updated for 2016.